WeiShaoD/neuroimage-menu/docs/source/Preprocessing/Preprocessing_menu.rst

 .. image:: SliceTimingCorrection_Demo.gif

-To make this assumption valid, the time-series for each slice needs to be shifted back in time by the duration it took to acquire that slice.
+In order to make statistics model work, the time-series for each slice needs to be shifted back in time by the duration it took to acquire that slice.

 2 Motion correction
 ^^^^^^^^^^^^^^^^^^^

-If the subject is moving, the images will look blurry; if the subject is still, the images will look more defined.
-But that’s not all: If the subject moves a lot, we also risk measuring signal from a voxel that moves.
-We are then in danger of measuring signal from the voxel for part of the experiment and, after the subject moves, from a different region or tissue type.

-Lastly, motion can introduce confounds into the imaging data because motion generates signal.
+If the subject in the scaner is moving, the images will look blurry.If the subject moves a lot, we also risk measuring signal from a voxel that moves.
+We are then in danger of measuring signal from the voxel from a different region or tissue type.
+It is the false positive.In addtion, motion can introduce confounds into the imaging data because motion generates signal.
 If the subject moves every time in response to a stimulus - for example, if he jerks his head every time he feels an electrical shock - then it can become impossible to determine whether the signal we are measuring is in response to the stimulus, or because of the movement.

 One way to “undo” these motions is through rigid-body transformations.
 To illustrate this, pick up a nearby object: a phone or a coffee cup, for example.
 Place it in front of you and mentally mark where it is.
 This is the reference point.
 Then move the object an inch to the left.
 This is called a translation, which means any movement to the left or right, forward or back, up or down.
 If you want the object to come back to where it started, you would simply move it an inch to the right.